Winners and losers at the Sochi Winter Games

 Team GB: Snowboarder Jenny Jones became an instant household name back home when she made history in Sochi by winning slopestyle bronze which was Britain's first Olympic medal on snow.

-The team equaled their record winter Games medal haul of four, grabbing a gold, a silver and a bronze as well.
+The team equalled their record winter Games medal haul of four, grabbing a gold, a silver and a bronze as well.

 --